paser-group/continuous-secsoft/fall2024/workshops/w12-secrets/instruct.md

 ### Post Lab Activity

-- Store the secrets in `secrets.csv` into your Hashicorp Vault using the HCP Vault Python API (`hvac`)
+- Store and retrieve the secrets in `secrets.csv` into your Hashicorp Vault using the HCP Vault Python API (`hvac`)
 - Feel free to use the code shared by the instructor
-- Submit your Python file and screenshot output @ Workshop 12 - Secret Management on CANVAS.
-(80%)
+- Write the code to store and retrieve all secrets in `secrets.csv`
+- Take screenshots of storing and retrieving secrets
 - Complete the [survey](https://auburn.qualtrics.com/jfe/form/SV_5hYDSu9P9jAMZWm):  (20%)
 - Due: Dec 04, 2024